 for educators & parents

-Extra support for parents and pupils during Coronavirus pandemic
+Extra support for parents, pupils & schools during Coronavirus

 There’s so much information on activities for your teen during isolation and here are some suggestions from some of our digging around.

 We are working with some wonderful therapists across the country and some are offering two free, half hour emergency sessions to teenagers who might be particularly struggling.

 A large focus of our work is with schools, helping staff support the wellbeing of children so we are delighted to welcome these two new schools.

 The Channel delivers specific advice and support to young people with epilepsy.
 Launched by the charity Young Epilepsy, it was co-created by young people and uses their voice to make information more accessible and engaging.